Water: Legislation & Directives

 EPA 817-R-13-001, March 2013

-This document provides an overview of the role of sampling and analysis in a contamination warning system, provides a framework for building laboratory capabilities for response to water contamination, presents contaminant classes of concern to water security, lists methods for a representative number of contaminants from those classes and provides information on the role of national laboratory networks in responding to drinking water contamination events.
+This document provides an overview of the role of sampling and analysis in a water quality surveillance and response system, provides a framework for building laboratory capabilities for response to water contamination, presents contaminant classes of concern to water security, lists methods for a representative number of contaminants from those classes and provides information on the role of national laboratory networks in responding to drinking water contamination events.

 - Water Security Initiative: Customer Complaint Surveillance - Vendor Integration Webcast (Flash file)